-We have all felt that our body’s performance starts to plummet, and we simply can’t run, lift, or move as effectively as we could moments earlier.
+We have all felt that our body’s performance starts to plummet, and we simply can’t run, lift, or move as effectively as we could moments earlier Alas, our limiting factor.
 This onset of fatigue and the accompanying deterioration in athletic performance may be routed in several sources, including our nervous system, nutrient supply, cardiovascular system, or muscles.

 Out of all the systems that participate in the creation of movement and therefore intrinsically important to athletic performance, the most crucial one is the oxygen chain.
 The oxygen chain comprises all the organs that are responsible for the delivery and utilization of oxygen to release the energy to move and perform.

 In this article, we will discuss how the oxygen chain works and how its analysis can reveal the presence of one’s limiting factor, the element that’s mainly responsible for hampering performance.

 To better understand why the oxygen chain is the most critical system in determining athletic performance and, by implication, fatigue buildup, we should first dive into how energy is released in the human body.